utf-4096/butterbridge/docs/FAQ.md

 The logic is: Public links > Native file upload > External mediaserver > Private links

 This means that bridges:
-- will receive the "public link" from protocols that have links to files without authentication (Gitter, IRC, Discord)
+- will receive the "public link" from protocols that have links to files without authentication (IRC, Discord)
 - that support native file uploads (Discord,Matrix,Mattermost,Slack,Telegram,Rocketchat) will receive a uploaded copy of the file from protocols that have links to files with authentication (Matrix, Mattermost, Slack, Telegram)
-- that do NOT support native file uploads (Gitter, IRC, Steam, XMPP) will receive the "public link" from your "external mediaserver" from protocols that have links to files with authentication (Matrix, Mattermost, Slack, Telegram).
+- that do NOT support native file uploads (IRC, Steam, XMPP) will receive the "public link" from your "external mediaserver" from protocols that have links to files with authentication (Matrix, Mattermost, Slack, Telegram).
 (If you have configured an "external mediaserver")
-- that do NOT support native file uploads (Gitter, IRC, Steam, XMPP) will receive the "private link" from protocols that have links to files with authentication (Matrix, Mattermost, Slack, Telegram).
+- that do NOT support native file uploads (IRC, Steam, XMPP) will receive the "private link" from protocols that have links to files with authentication (Matrix, Mattermost, Slack, Telegram).
 (If you have not configured an "external mediaserver")

 For example if you bridge between slack and discord: